Hermine Patricia Tomaïno Ndam Njoya

-Hermine Patricia Tomaïno Ndam Njoya (born 26 January 1969) is a Cameroonian politician, entrepreneur, and author.
-She is the president of the Union démocratique du Cameroun (UDC) since the national convention of 2021.
+Hermine Patricia Tomaïno Ndam Njoya (born 26 January 1969) is a Cameroonian politician, entrepreneur and author who has served as President of the Cameroon Democratic Union since 2020.
 Hon.
-Tomaïno Ndam Njoya served as a member of parliament at the National Assembly of Cameroon from 2007-2020.
+Tomaïno Ndam Njoya served as a member of the National Assembly from 2007 to 2020.
 She is currently the mayor of Foumban and the spokesperson of the Regional Council of the West Region.

-She is a candidate for the 2025 Cameroonian presidential election.
+She was a candidate for the 2025 Cameroonian presidential election.

 She heads a coffee company and has been the president of the Association of Cameroonian Women in Coffee (AFECC) since 2016.
 Hermine Patricia is the widow of Adamou Ndam Njoya, the national president of the UDC.

 Education and training

 Born in Yaoundé in 1969, Hermine Patricia Tomaino Ndam Njoya grew up in Cameroon between the cities of Yaoundé and Foumban.
 After completing her primary education, she began her secondary education in 1980 at the Sultan-Njoya High School in Foumban, culminating in obtaining her A4 baccalaureate in 1987.

 She then joined the Faculty of Law and Economics at the University of Yaoundé, where she earned a bachelor's degree in law in 1990 and a master's degree in Public Law in 1992.

 In 2001 she attended the People's International Institute Histadrut for a special program on the role of women in urban rehabilitation.